Oksydan/falcon/README.md

 ```

 This approach have one big downside - you have to take core of not used modules in your theme.
-If your module is not being used but exists in modules directory with this specific struckure it will be automatically compiled and appended to specific entry point.
+If your module is not being used but exists in modules directory with this specific structure it will be automatically compiled and appended to specific entry point.
 Webpack isn't aware what kind of module is being used by your store.
 It will be your responsibility to take care of it.

 ## Troubleshooting